Darryl Tapp: Seattle Seahawks

-Tapp was drafted by the Seattle Seahawks in the second round (63rd overall) of the 2006 NFL Draft.
+Tapp was selected by the Seattle Seahawks in the second round (63rd overall) of the 2006 NFL draft.
 As a rookie, Tapp was a special teamer and part of the Seahawks' defensive end rotation.
 He recorded 33 tackles, three sacks, one forced fumble, one interception, and one defensive touchdown.
 In 2007, he saw a lot more playing time, as the Seahawks' former starting left end Grant Wistrom was cut from the team, and the right end Bryce Fisher was traded to the Titans.
 As a result, he started all 16 games for the Seahawks with new arrival Patrick Kerney as the other defensive end.
 In 2007, Tapp made 49 tackles, seven sacks, and one interception.

 On October 21, 2007, Tapp had four sacks and forced a fumble against the St. Louis Rams, a personal best.
 Two weeks after, Tapp had an interception against Cleveland Browns' quarterback Derek Anderson.

 On December 25, 2009, Green Bay Packers' quarterback Aaron Rodgers accused Tapp of biting him on his left arm in their matchup in the 2008 season.